 For most of human history, the garments women wore under their clothes were hidden.
 The earliest underwear provided warmth and protection, but soon, women’s undergarments became complex structures designed to shape their bodies to fit the fashion ideals of the time.
 When wide hips were in style, they wore wicker panniers under their skirts.
 When narrow waists were popular, women laced into corsets that cinched their ribs and took their breath away.

 In the modern era, undergarments are out in the open.
 From the designer corsets Madonna wore on stage to Beyonce’s pregnancy announcement on Instagram and the sexy underwear worn by this London escort, lingerie is part of everyday wear, high fashion, fine art, and innovative technological advances.
 This feminist exploration of women’s underwear-with a nod to codpieces, tighty-whities, and boxer shorts along the way-reveals the intimate role lingerie plays in defining women’s bodies, sexuality, gender identity, and body image.
 It is a story of control and restraint but also female empowerment and self-expression.
 You will never look at underwear the same way again.

 Spring 2018 – Twenty-First Century Books

-Available at Lerner Publishing, Barnes and Noble, and Amazon
+Available at Lerner Publishing, Barnes and Noble, Bookshop, and Amazon

 From School Library Journal: